-As a European living abroad and traveling between countries and cultures made me realize many years back the customer service means in different cultures different things.
-In the era of Digital Transformation, it comes down to the point that we need to bridge the gap and make the in-store customer experience happen.
+As a European living abroad and traveling between countries and cultures made me realize many years back, customer service means in different cultures different things.
+In the era of Digital Transformation, it comes down to the point that we need to bridge the gap between online and in-store customer experience.

 But also the department stores don’t lose out, companies like Wal Mart invest into the proper training of their staff and try to unify the way the team talks to the store visitor.

-Now with digital transformation and all the capabilities, we can gain our of online analytics and knowledge we gain from all our clients it is getting more interesting to target the audience even more profiled and with the exact language of their needs.
+Now with digital transformation and all the online capabilities, we can gain from our online analytics and knowledge we gain from all our clients.
+It is getting more interesting to target the audience even more profiled and with the exact language of their needs.

 Of course, the traditional department stores are under pressure because we can nearly buy everything online.
 We have the span of 1 second to convince the in-store visitor to purchase now and not later online to a maybe cheaper price.
-One advantage of an in-store experience that can make a big difference?
+Is there one advantage of an in-store experience that can make a big difference?
 Customer service, according to an infographic by SMS Store Traffic.

 In a three-step plan, the infographic looks into customer service to increase the in-store customer experience.

 … a 5% increase in customer retention can improve a companies profitability by 75%.